 1. Buy Tickets Online

-We always advise purchasing tickets online, but now you'll need both a valid park ticket AND a park reservation before you arrive.
-Did you know you can purchase your discount Disneyland tickets through Undercover Tourist and save some green?
-We even sell tickets pre-loaded with Genie+!
-As soon as you receive your ticket order, book your Disneyland park reservations to secure your dates.
+As soon as you receive your ticket order, book your Disneyland Park reservations to secure your dates.
 You'll need to pick the park you want to visit when you make your reservations.
 If park hopping, you'll choose the park you want to visit first.
-You can park hop after 1 p.m. (subject to availability).
+You can now park hop as early as 11 a.m.!

 Don't purchase tickets at the ticket booth because if there aren't any reservations left that day, you will not get in.
 Also, when you buy tickets in advance, you'll save a lot of time (in addition to money) by going straight to the entrance.
 You won't have to spend any time in ticket booth lines.
 This can save you an hour on a busy day!
-For now, you'll want to purchase well in advance (up to 120 days).
+For now, you'll want to purchase well in advance (up to 180 days).
 Buy them as soon as you can to lock in the lowest rate.

 2. Pick the Best Times to Visit

 While it's always a good time to visit Disneyland, there are times during the year that are better than others.
 Holidays, school schedules and local visitors have a big impact on Disneyland's schedule.
 Use this guide to determine the best time to visit Disneyland.
+Our Disneyland events guide can also fill you in on fun festivals and entertainment so you can plan your trip to experience them.

 - Disneyland Park Availability Calendar — This calendar allows you to make sure the park you want to visit is available on the day you want to visit (before you buy or start to reserve).